feathj/pandamonium-2016/README.md

   # 1. runs any required setup for database (create tables, indexes etc.)
   # 2. takes data from csv_data and saves countries to database (Note that only country code will be required eg 'USA')
   # 3. takes data from csv_data and saves datapoints to database. (country, time, and value will be required)
+  # We will always clear data out before attempting to save to prevent duplicates
 end

 def query_countries_*